DIY Virtual Whiteboard Using Google and Firebase

 Now let’s transistion to the module level dependencies.
 Because we use Firebase-Auth to authenticate against Google, we need to have google-services and firebase-auth in the dependency in our module.
 The other dependencies in the list are for infrastructure concerns like JSON serialization or graphics.

 Our app will expose a real-time canvas that collaborators can use to draw diagram’ish drawings.
 To do this, we will listen and capture touch events via a custom view implementation.
 In a true extreme approach to development, we introduce these components just to get a build and some basic functionality.
-In the next part, I push these components to a more robust state of functionality (shapes and selectables) and finally add some social features with presence and state and persistence.
+In the next part, I push these components to a more robust state of functionality (shapes and selectables) and finally add some social features with presence and state and message persistence.
 The concepts presented here should be easily extendable and I encourage you, to do just that.

 To start with, we need to define the over-the-wire protocol that can represent data that needs to be sent: